Impact of COVID-19 on bereavement and grief

 This research is funded by UKRI Arts and Humanities Research Council, and it will explore how the COVID-19 pandemic has affected people’s usual customs and practices surrounding bereavement and funerals, and the impact this may have had on mental health and wellbeing.

-As part of the study, NatCen would like to speak with people who have been bereaved during the pandemic and who have lost a close family member, partner or close friend.
+As part of the research study, NatCen would like to speak with funeral directors and staff who have been involved with arranging funerals and supporting bereaved people during the COVID-19 pandemic.

 What you discuss with our researchers is completely confidential.
 We will not tell anyone outside our research team at NatCen that you have taken part.

-Please read the information sheet for more information on the study.
-If you would like to know more about how the details you provide will be processed, please see the privacy notice.
+Please read the information sheet (.docx) for more information on the study.
+If you would like to know more about how the details you provide will be processed, please see the privacy notice on our website here.